Horbenkodev/hugo-blog/content/posts/who-are-quality-assurance-engineers-and-why-do-you-need-one-for-your-project/index.md

 promote:
   promote: false
 top: false
+draft: true
 industries: []
 categories:
 - QA
 ---
 Code that’s initially flawless is almost as real as unicorns.
 Even NASA has malfunctions.
 Neglecting [Quality Assurance](https://anadea.info/services/quality-assurance) (QA) can result in serious challenges.
 Below, you’ll find out who is in charge of the quality of your software product and why QA is essential on IT projects.

 <h2>Table of Contents</h2>
 <ol>